gui3/fluidite/README.md

 ### <a name="separateWords"></a>"separate words" rule
-to be interpreted, words must be separated with at least one invisible (space, backspace, tab) or one non-word character ( : ; / ( ) , ...)
+to be interpreted, words must be separated with at least one invisible (space, linebreak, tab) or one non-word character ( : ; / ( ) , ...)

 **notable exceptions**\